I-Am-Dench/nimbus-launcher/README.md

 }
 ```

-Once the launcher has determined that the configured server has an available patch, the launcher makes a request for a `patch.json` file.
+Once the launcher has determined that the configured server has an available patch, the launcher makes a request to the version expecting a `json` file (referred to as `patch.json`).

 Example: `http://127.0.0.1:1000/patches/1.0.0/`